 If you get hurt at work in Virginia, you should be able to expect that workers’ compensation will cover you.
 For injuries that happen on the job, it might seem clear that the employee was working when the accident occurred.
 But does can an employee seek workers’ compensation benefits if she gets hurt in a work travel accident?
 The answer to that question largely depends upon the nature and scope of the employee’s travel.

 When work travel is clearly within the scope of employment, a worker can be eligible for workers’ compensation benefits.
 However, sometimes work travel accidents can be ambiguous, and the employee’s claim might be denied.
-As such, it is extremely important to discuss your case with a Virginia work travel accident lawyer.
-At Hampton Injury Law PLC, our firm can help to ensure that you receive the compensation you deserve.
+As such, it is crucial to discuss your case with a Virginia work travel accident lawyer.
+At Hampton Injury Law PLC, our firm can help ensure that you receive the compensation you deserve.

-To be clear, while employees might believe that they were traveling for work, their employer or the Virginia Workers’ Compensation Commission might determine that the travel was not actually within the scope of employment, and thus does not count as an on-the-job injury.
+To be clear, while employees might believe that they were traveling for work, their employer or the Virginia Workers’ Compensation Commission might determine that the travel was not actually within the scope of employment and thus does not count as an on-the-job injury.